jackzhou2024/CS269i-HW3-Tournament-2025/README.md

 ### Optional: Advanced Strategies

 If you want to explore more sophisticated strategies, consider using **Multi-Arm Bandit (MAB)** algorithms.
 These are well-suited for optimization in uncertain and dynamic environments.
+The theory of MAB is covered in Lecture 3.

 You can use the **MABWiser** library for this purpose.
 We will install this library in our testing environment.